 Buses or motor coaches are provided for transportation to and from major Parliament events.
-It is in fact possible to attend Parliament without renting a car.
 There are many serious and practical reasons for this: Skye's narrow roads cannot accommodate the dozens of private automobiles that may be carrying only one or two people; we would like to reduce pollution and consumption of fuel resources; parking is always limited; and an excess of private cars can impair the movement of fire and medical emergency vehicles.
 So please, plan to use our buses whenever possible.